-The Audit Committee of Südzucker AG is responsible for overseeing the Company's financial reporting process.
+The Audit Committee is responsible for overseeing the Company's financial reporting process.

 Our responsibilities for the audit of the financial statements

 Our objective is to plan and perform the audit engagement in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.